-Entering Setup · · ·

-CMOS checksum error, and sur the

-Press F1 Skip, F12 Ent er Setup
+Entering Setup...
+CMOS checksum error, Press F1 Skip, F12 Enter Setup

 Depending on when the motherboard was purchased, compared to when it was released, there may be a BIOS update for it.
-If you have internet access on another PC and a USB Thumb Drive, it is highly recommended to download the current BIOS and flash the newer BIOS before attempting anything else.
+If you have internet access on another PC and an USB Thumb Drive, it is highly recommended to download the current BIOS and flash the newer BIOS before attempting anything else.

-If there is an updated BIOS, download and extract it onto a thumb drive formatted for FAT32, go to the Boot section, under "BIOS Firmware Update" select "Select BIOS File" and it will allow you to navigate to where your ROM file was stored.
-Press Enter to update.
+If there is an updated BIOS, download and extract it onto a thumb drive formatted for FAT32, go to the Boot section, under "BIOS Firmware Update" select "Select BIOS File" and it will allow you to navigate to where your ROM file was stored, and press Enter to update.

-IMPORTANT NOTE.
-DO NOT CUT POWER OR REBOOT THE SYSTEM DURING A BIOS UPDATE; YOU WILL LIKELY RENDER THE ACTIVE BIOS UNBOOTABLE
+\\IMPORTANT NOTE.
+DO NOT CUT POWER OR REBOOT THE SYSTEM DURING A BIOS UPDATE; YOU WILL LIKELY RENDER THAT SPECIFIC BIOS UNBOOTABLE\\

-Once the BIOS is updated, you will be greeted with the same screen as before stating that there is a Checksum error.
+If you did update the BIOS, you will be greeted with the same screen as before stating that there is a Checksum error.
 Please press "Delete" to go into the BIOS/UEFI.

-The H370 chipset is designed for UEFI mode and Windows 10 natively.
-However, Legacy mode is included if your older hardware is not compatible with UEFI.
-In most cases, there is very little setup needed on these boards.
+The Z270 chipset is designed for UEFI mode and Windows 8.1/10 natively.
+However, you can run in Legacy mode, if need be.
+Typically, there is very little setup needed on these boards.